CCC 7.1.2-b5 — This is a pre-release update of CCC

 If you prefer to not see beta versions of CCC, open CCC's Settings window, click on Software Update, then uncheck the box next to Inform me of beta releases.

-This build of CCC officially starts the macOS Tahoe qualification cycle.
+This beta officially starts the macOS Tahoe qualification cycle.
 If you're running CCC on Apple's new beta OS, please let us know if you run into any problems (via the Help menu > Report a problem).

 -